 A Guide to Buying Diamond Studs

 You may have just got engaged and want earrings to match your ring, or you might be looking for a nice pair of earrings just because.
-Whichever your reasons for choosing diamond studs, you will have to take the usual precautions needed when you buy diamonds, as well as taking into account these other factors.
+Whichever your reasons for choosing diamond studs, you will have to take the usual precautions needed when you buy diamonds, as well as take into account these other factors.

-Decide how much you can afford to spend on the earrings before you make a commitment to getting them.
+Decide how much you can afford to spend on the earrings before you commit to getting them.
 Luckily you have plenty of options to choose from that will alter the price point.
 For example, with gold diamond earrings, you can typically choose between 14 or 18-karat gold, depending on your budget.
 However, If they are very expensive, and you will lose a substantial amount of your savings and investments should they get lost or stolen, arrange for insurance before you even leave the jeweller!

 Carat or Half-Carat?

-When earrings are advertised as ‘one-carat diamond studs’, the one carat is the total carat weight of both earrings put together – so one earring will contain a half-carat stone.
-This is quite standard and will be familiar to anyone used to buying diamonds, but if you are unsure, ask your jeweller and they will explain it to you clearly, so you know exactly what you are getting for your money.
+When earrings are advertised as ‘one-carat diamond studs’, the one carat is the total carat weight of both earrings, so one earring will contain a half-carat stone.
+This is quite standard and will be familiar to anyone used to buying diamonds, but if you are unsure, ask your jeweller, and they will explain it to you clearly, so you know exactly what you are getting for your money.

 Shape, Size and Cut